bwaldon/afs_experiment/README.md

 Make sure to change this back to `if (false) {` before going on to step 3.

+## Step 3: Put your experiment online

-3. Upload your experiment folder to the appropriate place provided by your web hosting service.
+Upload your experiment folder to the appropriate place provided by your web hosting service.
 For Stanford AFS users, this is the `cgi-bin` directory (PHP won't work elsewhere on AFS).

+## Step 4: Link your experiment URL from MTurk, Prolific, etc.

+Last I checked, MTurk has an 'external survey' template with a place for workers to enter a participation code.